AwalaApp/specs/README.md

 Other specs:

+- [RS-012 (Service Integration Scale)](rs012-service-integration.md) categorizes the degrees to which Relaynet can be integrated in a service.
+- [RS-014 (Ping)](rs014-ping.md) defines a trivial service to test end-to-end the implementation and integration of Relaynet components.
 - [RS-010](rs010-pdc-browser.md) defines a JavaScript interface that browsers or browser extensions can expose to make it easier and safer for client-side apps to send and receive parcels.
 - [RS-011 (AsyncRPC)](rs011-asyncrpc.md) defines a service that encapsulates RPCs in Relaynet messages.
 Only meant as a steppingstone until the actual service supports Relaynet.
 - [RS-013 (Message Broadcast)](rs013-pubsub.md) adds support for the [Publish-Subscribe pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PublishSubscribeChannel.html) in Relaynet.